dgketchum/Landsat578/README.md

 # Easy Landsat Download

 Download and unzip Landsat 5, 7, and 8 (a.k.a.
 LT5, LE7, LC8) images
-via the USGS website automatically using a command line interface or a simple python script.
+via the Google service automatically using a command line interface or a simple python script.
+(Now you can get all Landsat [1, 2, 3, 4, 5, 7, 8]!)

 Python 2.7 and 3.6 compatible.